StarLegacy/StarLegacy.Wiki/first-steps/new-player-guide.md

 - 16x Wire (End Rod) can be crafted out of 3x Copper Ingots.

 ## Advancements
 Advancements are unlockable technologies which can be added to your ship, defenses, or automatons (more on that later).
 They cost credits to unlock, increasingly more expensive the higher the tier.
-Advancements can be implemented on ships, defenses, and automatons.
+To see your advancements, press `L` to see all advancements you haven't unlocked and how get certain advancements.
+Use `/advance` to help you get started.